-Cost of funds were nearing a half of one percent and ended at 0.54% for the average during 2015.
-This was down 1 basis point from 2014 and 2014 had been down 10 basis points from 2013.
+Cost of funds ended at 0.54% for the average during 2015.
+This was down 1 basis point from 2014.
 As mentioned previously, the movement of some of the interest bearing checking accounts greatly helped to decrease interest expense in terms of dollars; however, it also removed some of the lowest cost of funds out of the cost percentages.
 Therefore, the correlation to improvement in margin and spread is not easily visible.

 The Company will always prefer to see improvement in real dollars over percentages.
-The strategy for increasing core deposits remains for 2016 for all the dollar reasons behind it to decrease interest expense and to continue to establish the opportunity for fee dollars from services provided.
+The strategy for increasing core deposits, in order to decrease interest expense and to continue to establish the opportunity for fee dollars from services provided, remains for 2017.

-Total assets of the Company increased overall as did the earning assets in both average and actual during 2015.
+Total assets of the Company increased overall as did the earning assets in both average and year end during 2016 and 2015.
 This matched the movement in interest dollars, just not in yield.
 2014 experienced just the opposite: a decrease in asset size and an improvement in yield.
-The earnings were over \$2 million higher and the yield 39 basis points higher for 2014 as compared to 2013.
 The largest increase in balances and interest income was in the loan portfolio.
-One similarity between 2015 and 2014 was that loan volume was the driver to income improvement not rate.
+One similarity for all years 2014 through 2016 was that loan volume was the driver to income improvement not rate.
+For 2016, increases in loan volume generated an additional \$4.5 million over 2015 with \$127 thousand of interest lost as a result of decreases in rates.
 For 2015, the growth in loan volume yielded \$2.2 million in interest income versus a decrease of \$1.0 million due to rate.
-For 2014, the growth in the balances earned an amount higher at \$3.7 million, than the \$575 thousand given up due to lower yields on the portfolio as compared to 2013.
-The interest earning line item made up of investment securities had lower earnings in 2015 and 2014 than in 2013.
-Lower average balances, with the exception of tax-exempt investment securities, were the cause as the balances decreased to fund loan growth.
-The improvement in interest earnings from loan growth far outweighed the decreased earnings in the remaining earning assets for both 2015 and 2014.
+For 2014, increases in loan volume generated an additional \$3.7 million over as compared to 2013, even when taking into account the \$575 thousand given up due to lower yields on the portfolio in 2014.
+The interest earning line item made up of investment securities had lower earnings in all three years also.
+Lower average balances in the total investment securities were the cause as the balances decreased to fund loan growth.
+The improvement in interest earnings generated from loan growth far outweighed the decreased earnings in the remaining earning assets for 2014, 2015, and 2016.